marklit/osm_split/README.md

     kanto-latest.osm.pbf
 ```

-Here are a few of the resulting GeoPackage files.
+The 2024-01-20 PBF file produced 1,374 GeoPackage files.
+Here are a few of them.

 ```
 $ ls -lht */electric*